One-loop beta-functions of quartic enhanced tensor field theories: One-loop beta-functions of the model

 \

-{\bf Mass, 2-pt couplings $Z_a$ and $Z_{2a}$ RG equations --} Observation of Proposition \ref{prop:listx} tells us that the mass renormalization is decided by the class III, where only exactly one $\lambda$ and a number of $\lambda_\times$ contribute.
+{\bf Mass, 2-point couplings $Z_a$ and $Z_{2a}$ RG equations --} Observation of Proposition \ref{prop:listx} tells us that the mass renormalization is decided by the class III, where only exactly one $\lambda$ and a number of $\lambda_\times$ contribute.
+The $Z_a$ renormalization is decided by the class I, where only $\lambda_\times$ contributes.
+We also notice that only $\lambda_\times$ contributes to the renormalization of $Z_{2a}$, as class II dictates.